KLAX-FM: KNOB

 The station began broadcasting on April 22, 1949, holding the call sign KNOB.
 It originally broadcast at 103.1 MHz and was licensed to Long Beach, California.

-On August 18, 1957, the station switched to an all jazz format, becoming the world's first all-jazz station.
+On August 18, 1957, the station switched to an all jazz music format, becoming the world's first all-jazz station.
 It was branded "The Jazz Knob".
 Its owner was Sleepy Stein, who was able to get permission from the Federal Communications Commission for a power increase by switching the frequency to 97.9 in 1958.
 It broadcast from a studio at their transmitter site atop Signal Hill, near Long Beach Airport.
 The building and tower remain to this day, though the station has moved away to Flint Peak near Glendale.
 The station's original high-power transmitter was a Western Electric 10 kW that had previously been installed at KNX-FM.

 In 1966, the station was sold to Jeanette Pennino Banoczi and husband Jack Banoczi, owners of the Pennino Music Company, for $262,850.
 KNOB's studios were moved to Anaheim, California.
 Later that year, the station switched to an all-request middle of the road (MOR) format, with ethnic programming on Sundays.

 KNOB would later air a beautiful music format.
 In the early 1980s, the station began airing a syndicated MOR format.
 In September 1985, it adopted a soft adult contemporary "love songs" format branded "For Lovers Only".